CSound Features - Overview

 As you learn more about CSound you may want to experiment with varying the parameters to tweak the individual instruments.
 If it doesn't work out, just reselect the original instrument from the drop list, to set the parameters back to the preset values guaranteed to work for that instrument.

-Advanced techy users can also edit the CSound code for individual instruments.
-For instance it would be an easy change to edit the five fold resonated noise to make a six fold resonated noise instrument, or four fold resonated noise etc, and compare them.
+Advanced techy users can also edit the CSound code for individual instruments using the Edit button in the same window.
+For instance you could edit the source code for the five fold resonated noise to make a six fold resonated noise instrument, or four fold resonated noise etc, and compare them (that's an easy change to make to the code).

-Techy users who want to can edit the code for each of the example instruments, and also use them as a basis to make new CSound instruments.
+Techy users who want to can edit the code for any of the example instruments, and use them as a basis to make new CSound instruments.

-You can convert existing CSound instruments to make them compatible with the FTS orchestra builder - this is a fairly easy task, involving adding a couple of extra sections to the unified CSound file for your instrument (a section describing the parameters, and a section with any initial score statements, e.g. tables required by the instrument).
+You can also convert your existing CSound instruments to make them compatible with the FTS orchestra builder - this is a fairly easy task, involving adding an extra section to the unified CSound file for your instrument describing the parameters your instrument requires.

 Often CSound instruments consist of one "master" instrument that receives the score instructions, and other instruments that don't play notes directly, but are needed by the main instrument in order to function.
 That's also no problem, just include all the instruments you need in the one file and make sure that all the numbers of the instruments in your file are less than 100 (they normally are anyway).